Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Related Works

-\mypara{Attacks against AIGC Watermarks} To remove watermarks, mainstream methods typically apply heuristic perturbations to the AIGC, such as paraphrasing~\cite{DBLP:conf/nips/KrishnaSKWI23,pan2024markllm} or inserting perturbations~\cite{kirchenbauer2024on,jovanovic2024watermark} for the generated text.
-For images, attackers can adopt image processing operations~\cite{tallam2025removingwatermarkspartialregeneration,DBLP:conf/icml/AnDRAXDZMWGH24} such as photometric distortions or degradation distortions.
+\mypara{Attacks against AIGC Watermarks} To remove watermarks, mainstream methods typically apply heuristic perturbations to the AIGC, such as paraphrasing~\cite{DBLP:conf/nips/KrishnaSKWI23,pan2024markllm} or inserting perturbations~\cite{kirchenbauer2024on,jovanovic2024watermark} for the generated texts, or using processing operations~\cite{tallam2025removingwatermarkspartialregeneration,DBLP:conf/icml/AnDRAXDZMWGH24} such as photometric distortions for images.
 Unlike these empirical removal attacks, our cryptographic attacks provide provable success rates and well-defined complexity.
-Note that for watermark detection, Gunn et al.~\cite{DBLP:conf/iclr/GunnZS25} trained a ResNet-18~\cite{He_2016_CVPR} classifier on watermarked and non-watermarked images, and claim that such a classifier cannot distinguish if generated images contain watermarks of \gim.
+For PRC watermark detection, Gunn et al.~\cite{DBLP:conf/iclr/GunnZS25} trained a ResNet-18 classifier~\cite{He_2016_CVPR} and reported that it fails to distinguish \ldpc-based watermarked images from non-watermarked ones.
 However, we propose two different attacks to challenge the undetectability of \gim.